 Many experts estimate it takes years to instil a new culture, particularly in very large businesses.
 However, our MBE techniques designed for SMEs enable a culture of continuous improvement to be instilled much faster.
 By the end of Year 2, you will be well on your way because most of your employees will have been actively involved each quarter in improving the processes of the business and progressively achieving the strategic Objectives.

-- Dependent on the number of Key Processes in the business, the number of quarterly projects undertaken in this phase will be dependent on the available resources but certainly will be far greater than the 6 or so projects completed in the LAUNCH phase.
+- Dependent on the number of Key Processes in the business, the number of quarterly Projects undertaken in this phase will be limited by the available people resources but certainly will be far greater than the number of projects completed in the preceding LAUNCH Phase.

-- You will also undertake one or two large ‘top down’ Business Process Reengineering (BPR) Projects.
+- You will also undertake one or two large, top-down Business Process Reengineering Projects.

-- By the end of this phase, you will see a culture of continuous improvement beginning to flourish within your business.
+- By the end of this Phase, you will see a culture of continuous improvement beginning to flourish within your business as employees throughout your business take ownership of improvement initiatives.

-- At the end of Year 2, your Strategic Plan will again be formally reviewed and ‘rolled forward’ to reflect any major changes required.
+- At the end of Year 2, your 1-page Strategic Plan will again be formally reviewed and rolled forward during a 1-day Strategic Planning Workshop to reflect any major changes required.

 Phase 4: CONSOLIDATION (beyond Year 2)